zhong-j-yu/rekex/doc/UsersGuide.md

 Preferably they are nested in a top level `public interface`, so that they are implicitly `public` as well;
 this document assumes that datatypes are implicitly `public`.

-Note that the `permits` clause can be omitted if all subtypes are declared in the same `.java` file.
+> Note that the `permits` clause can be omitted if the parent type and
+> all subtypes are declared in the same `.java` file.

 #### @Permits

-If it's not possible to implicitly order the subtypes according to the previous section (in which case Rekex will report an error), or if such ordering is deemed unreliable, you can use `@Permits` to list the subtypes in an explicit order
+If it's not possible to implicitly order the subtypes according to the previous section (in which case Rekex will report an error), or if such ordering is deemed unreliable, you can use `@Permits` to list the subtypes in an explicit order.

     @Permits({JsonObject.class, JsonArray.class, JsonPrimitive.class})
     interface JsonValue{}

 The parent type is not required be `sealed` if it's annotated with `@Permits`.

+> The best practice is probably to define all types in one `.java` file,
+> omit the `permits` clause, list subtypes in `@Permits`.

 ## Concatenation Rule as Constructor